 And then: At the height of my frustration, I got a link to book an appointment at some random doctor’s office, available just a few days later.
 Today, I went there, almost giddy with excitement and nervousness, handed them my vaccine pass, and was done in under three minutes.

-On this day, Germany vaccinated 866,077 people, and I was lucky to have had became one of them.
+On this day, Germany vaccinated 866,077 people, and I was lucky to have had become one of them.
 And as I stood there, leaning against a tree to wait the mandatory 15 minutes for an allergic reaction, blinking in the sunlight, virus circulating in bloodstream, I too felt positively astonished.